learn-co-curriculum/css-positioning/README.md

 ## Special Positioning

-Float positioning gives us the flexibility to make grid systems to accommodate most layouts.
-There are however situations where other positioning techniques can be called upon to do more specialized kinds of positioning.
+We can use Grid or Flexbox to accommodate various layouts.
+But sometimes we may need more control over element positioning both within and outside the bounds of the layout.
 I think of these positioning techniques as super powers that are appropriate to use in certain situations.
 Let's say for example you wanted to adjust a radio button element top drop just a few pixels lower relative to where it used to be, or perhaps you want to position certain elements in relationship to the entire browser window, or perhaps you want an element such as a nav bar to stay fixed in place even when we scroll.
 These are all good scenarios to use special positioning.
 We can use the `position` property to change an element's position value.

 ### Static